About the Holocaust Memorial Center

 As a nationally and internationally recognized facility, we build inclusive communities by creating experiences through exhibits, programs, initiatives, and education using lessons from the Holocaust.

-The mission of the Holocaust Memorial Resource & Education Center of Florida is to use the history and lessons of the Holocaust to build a just and caring community free of antisemitism and all forms of prejudice and bigotry.
+Learn about the mission of the Holocaust Memorial Resource & Education Center of Florida.
+We use the history and lessons of the Holocaust to build a just and caring community free of antisemitism and all forms of prejudice and bigotry.

 Through our extensive outreach of educational and cultural programs and exhibits, we use the lessons of the Holocaust as a tool.
 We teach the principles of good citizenship to thousands of people of all ages, religions, races, sexual orientations, abilities and backgrounds each year.